-This Corn Soufflé is from my cookbook!!
-It’s one of my favorite recipes at Thanksgiving and this corn casserole is always one of the first dishes to go.
+This Corn Soufflé is one of my favorite recipes at Thanksgiving and this is always one of the first side dishes to go.
 Some people call this Corn Souffle creamed corn casserole, spoon corn, or corn pudding.
 Any way you name it, this corn souffle recipe delicious!

 I like to eat healthy too but can’t we have at least one day where we have a free hall pass to eat whatever we want without all the guilt?
 To eat pie until our pants split open?
 To load butter upon butter on our veggies until they’re unrecognizable?

 The other 364 days of the year we can worry about calories.
 Seriously.
 Let’s give ourselves a break, puh-lease.

 My friend Lauren brought this corn casserole to Thanksgiving dinner and I found myself going back for not only seconds, but thirds.

 I had no idea that is was surprisingly easy and I can’t say enough about how good this classic recipe is.
 It uses canned corn!
 This one is also from my cookbook!
 Enjoy!
 It’s great with turkey.